RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Examples

 Now we can generate the training data.
 Suppose the box always starts at rest from the zero position, and the goal position can be anywhere in the range $q_\mathrm{ref} \in [-1,1]$.
 Our training data consists of a batch of 80 randomly-sampled goal positions and corresponding reference forces $u_\mathrm{ref}$.

-It is good practice (and faster) to simulate all simulation batches at once, so we define our dynamics functions to operate on matrices of states and controls.
+It is good practice (and faster) to simulate all simulation batches at once, so we define our dynamics functions to operate on batches of states and controls.
 Each row corresponds to a different state or control, and each column corresponds to a simulation for a particular goal position.

 RL problems typically involve simulating the system over some time horizon and collecting rewards or costs at each time step.
 Control policies are trained using approximations of the cost gradient $\nabla J_\theta$, as it is often difficult (or impossible) to compute the exact gradient due to the complexity of dynamics simulators.
-We refer the reader to \verb|ReinforcementLearning.jl| for further details \cite{Tian++2020}.
+We refer the reader to \cite{Sutton+Barto2018} for further details, and \verb|ReinforcementLearning.jl| \cite{Tian++2020} for examples in Julia.

-For this simple example, we can back-propagate directly through the dynamics function \verb|fd(x,u)|.
+For this simple example, we can back-propagate directly through the dynamics function \verb|fd(x,u)| rather than approximating $\nabla J_\theta$.
 The simulator below takes a batch of initial states, goal positions, and a controller \verb|model| whose inputs are $[x; q_\mathrm{ref}]$.
 It computes trajectories of states and controls $z = \{[x_0;u_0], \ldots, [x_{T-1};u_{T-1}]\}$.
-To avoid the well-known issue of array mutation being unsupported in differentiable programming, we use a \verb|Zygote.Buffer| to iteratively store the outputs \cite{Innes2018b}.
+To avoid the issue of unsupported array mutation when differentiating we use a \verb|Zygote.Buffer| to iteratively store the outputs \cite{Innes2018b}.

 After computing these trajectories, we will need a function to evaluate the cost given some weightings $c_1,c_2,c_3$.